xi4oh4o/fetch-video-processor/README.md

 AWS Lambda has a number of limitations, it is suitable for simple logical processing and pay as you should.
 Like image watermarks or message notifications etc.

 * use AWS S3 for uploads and downloads
-* Should handle the resources in S3 through the lambda trigger instead of serverless
+* Should handle the resources in S3 through the lambda trigger instead of HTTP event
 * Huge videos should use Amazon Elastic Transcoder

 Deploy in local